mdzoul/Rock-Paper-Scissors-Lizard-Spock-Game/README.md

 Try your best at winning the game and comment down below how many tries it took for you to win!

+*Best played on desktop to view ASCII art.*

 ## Credits

 Credits are due to: